davejachimiak/fuci-travis/README.md

 $ git checkout another_branch
 $ fuci -p my_feature_branch_that_breaks_things
 ```

-This all assumes pull requests are for the master branch.

 ## Known incompatibilities/weirdnesses
 * Build configurations with more than one job.
 Multiple jobs typically